contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 > The name field is limited to 50 alphanumeric characters, symbols are supported.

 ## Field ID
-The *Field ID* is used to identify the field within a content type through the API.
-Field IDs have to be unique within a content type.
+The *Field ID* is used to identify the field within a content type through the API. *Field ID's* have to be unique within a content type.

 The field ID is automatically generated when entering a field name.
 Any name you enter will be sanitised.